vuestorefront/shopware-pwa/api/helpers.api.md

 // @alpha (undocumented)
 export const getFilterSearchCriteria: (selectedFilters: any) => any[];

-// Warning: (ae-incompatible-release-tags) The symbol "getListingAvailableFilters" is marked as @beta, but its signature references "UiCategoryFilter" which is marked as @alpha
-//
 // @beta (undocumented)
 export function getListingAvailableFilters(aggregations: Aggregations | undefined | null): UiCategoryFilter[];